jeffpalmeri/ce-webpack/README.md

 ```

 ## Required files to create
-In your project, you will need to create 2 files and instruct them to extend the config set here:
+In your project, you will need to create these files.

+NOTE: *if needed, you can extend your rules on each file*

 **Babel**
 ```js